Sick sinus syndrome

 - Sinoatrial block.
 Electrical signals move too slowly through the sinus node, causing an abnormally slow heart rate.

 - Sinus arrest.
-The sinus node activity pauses.
+The sinus node activity pauses, causing skipped beats.

 - Bradycardia-tachycardia syndrome.
 The heart rate alternates between abnormally fast and slow rhythms, usually with a long pause (asystole) between heartbeats.